Rethinking Spatial Dimensions of Vision Transformers: Revisiting spatial dimensions

-In order to introduce spatial pooling to ViT, we investigate spatial pooling from various perspectives.
-First, we verify the benefits of pooling-based dimension configuration in ResNet architecture.
-Although the pooling layer has been widely used for most convolutional architectures, its effectiveness is rarely verified.
-Before utilizing the pooling layer to ViT, we measure the benefits of the pooling layer on ResNet.
-Based on the findings, we propose a Pooling-based Vision Transformer (PiT) that applies the pooling layers to ViT.
-We propose a pooling layer for transformer architecture and design ViT with pooling (PiT).
-With PiT models, we verify whether the pooling layer brings advantages to ViT as in ResNet.
-In addition, we analyze the spatial location used in the attention layer of ViT to investigate the effect of spatial pooling in ViT.
+In order to introduce dimension conversion to ViT, we investigate spatial dimensions in network architectures.
+First, we verify the benefits of dimension configuration in ResNet architecture.
+Although dimension conversion has been widely used for most convolutional architectures, its effectiveness is rarely verified.
+Based on the findings, we propose a Pooling-based Vision Transformer (PiT) that applies the ResNet-style dimension to ViT.
+We propose a new pooling layer for transformer architecture and design ViT with the new pooling layer (PiT).
+With PiT models, we verify whether the ResNet-style dimension brings advantages to ViT.
+In addition, we analyze the attention matrix of the self-attention block of ViT to investigate the effect of PiT in the transformer mechanism.
 Finally, we introduce PiT architectures corresponding to various scales of ViT.